Mayin/plantstation/docs/readme.md

   }
 ```

 This request is made once a minute to coincide with the current sensor reading interval.
 This reading interval was picked randomly and all the details are in the arduino code in the repo.

 ### Logstash
 The endpoint is a <a href="https://www.elastic.co/products/logstash" target="_blank">Logstash Server</a> hosted on a local computer.
 Using Logstash, gathering this information and sending it anywhere we want is very simple.
-Along the way, I also fetch local weather data to enrich this data.
+Along the way, I also fetch local weather data to enrich these logs.

 Logstash processing pipelines are separated into **intputs**, **filters** and **outputs**.